Food Journaling in Healthie

 Clients can take photos of their food from the app or upload images from their computer to the web portal to log photos of their meals.
 They can then add a “comment,” which most clients use to describe their meal.
 However, clients have the option to leave the photo blank, and only provide a comment, in instances where they perhaps forgot to capture a photo of their meal.

-With Healthie’s integration with the USDA Food database, clients can add nutrient information regarding their meals.
+With Healthie’s integration with the Edamam Food database, clients can add nutrient information regarding their meals.
 They can also mark an entry as a meal or a snack.
 Read more on nutrient tracking within Healthie here.

 Clients can log their perceived healthiness of their meal, using simple emojis for a quick-logging experience.